 Gurucul is able to facilitate the identification and protection of unmanaged medical devices.

-Gurucul Unified Security and Risk Analytics ingests massive amounts of data to enable organizations to monitor an unlimited number of devices across the network.
+Gurucul Security Analytics and Operations Platform ingests massive amounts of data to enable organizations to monitor an unlimited number of devices across the network.
 This includes IoT patient health sensors and machines, security cameras, baby cameras that parents can access from outside the hospital network, and more.
 The Platform automatically creates a behavior baseline for all devices, and constantly monitors them for deviations in volume, activity, time, place, actions, etc. Each medical device is generally designed to do one thing.
 Whenever a device varies from that action, it’s usually because it has been compromised or is malfunctioning.

 When deviations are identified our integrated SOAR capabilities allow customers to automate responses to anomalous behavior before damage occurs.
 Responses should stop or block the anomalous behavior by integrating with the organizations security systems.
 Alerts are also required to ensure that support teams are able to remove the affected device from service as soon as possible – to reduce the risk of patient care being affected.
 Customizable reporting facilities allow medical devices to be tracked and reported on for compliance purposes.